 Observability and monitoring together give a complete view of the IT infrastructure.
 Monitoring acts as an early warning system and observability helps to pinpoint the origin of the problem and how to fix it.
 Monitoring an endpoint’s performance is essential even when it cannot be observed directly since it provides additional data that can be used to identify and address any issues with the system.

 For development teams, the line between observability and monitoring is frequently hazy.
-In this article, we’ll talk about observability vs monitoring and their interrelationship.
+So lets talk about observability vs monitoring and their interrelationship.

 Collection vs. Context